PKU-YuanGroup/Open-Sora-Plan/README.md

 # 📣 News

-* **[2025.06.06]** 🔥🔥🔥 We released version 1.5.0, Our most powerful model!
-By introducing a **higher compression WFVAE** and an improved sparse DiT architecture, **SUV**, we achieved performance **comparable to HunyuanVideo (Open-Source)** using an 8B-scale model and 40 million video samples.
-Version 1.5.0 is **fully trained and inferred on Ascend 910-series accelerators**; Please check the [mindspeed_mmdit](https://github.com/PKU-YuanGroup/Open-Sora-Plan/tree/mindspeed_mmdit) branch for our new code. the GPU version is coming soon.
+* **[2025.06.06]** 🔥🔥🔥 We release version 1.5.0, Our most powerful model!
+By introducing a **higher-compression WFVAE** and an improved sparse DiT architecture, **SUV**, we achieve performance **comparable to HunyuanVideo (Open-Source)** using an 8B-scale model and 40 million video samples.
+Version 1.5.0 is **fully trained and inferred on Ascend 910-series accelerators**; Please check the [mindspeed_mmdit](https://github.com/PKU-YuanGroup/Open-Sora-Plan/tree/mindspeed_mmdit) branch for our new code.
+The GPU version is coming soon.
 * **[2024.12.03]** ⚡️ We released our [arxiv paper](https://arxiv.org/abs/2412.00131) and WF-VAE [paper](https://arxiv.org/abs/2411.17459) for v1.3.
 The next more powerful version is coming soon.
 * **[2024.10.16]** 🎉 We released version 1.3.0, featuring: **WFVAE**, **prompt refiner**, **data filtering strategy**, **sparse attention**, and **bucket training strategy**.
 We also support 93x480p within **24G VRAM**.
 More details can be found at our latest [report](docs/Report-v1.3.0.md).
 * **[2024.08.13]** 🎉 We are launching Open-Sora Plan v1.2.0 **I2V** model, which is based on Open-Sora Plan v1.2.0.
 The current version supports image-to-video generation and transition generation (the starting and ending frames conditions for video generation).
 Check out the Image-to-Video section in this [report](https://github.com/PKU-YuanGroup/Open-Sora-Plan/blob/main/docs/Report-v1.2.0.md#training-image-to-video-diffusion-model).